theophani/Flashchords/README.markdown

 ## INSTALLATION:

-Right now, everything just runs as is in any browser, so long as your environment/browser combo allows file access to relative files.
+Right now, everything in /fc/ just runs as is in any browser, so long as your environment/browser combo allows file access to relative files.
 Run locally, I had to run Chrome with this switch:

 --allow-file-access-from-files